UVStudio/virgl/README.md

 ## Getting Started

-First, run the development server:
+First, download the codebase.
+Then, run the development server:

 ```bash
 npm run dev